Welcome to Klarna’s Shopping Pulse!

 Shoppers’ choice heavily depends on whether they are looking to save time and money—or whether they are looking for better social interaction and customer service.

 Younger generations think they get better social interaction online to a higher extent.
-This correlates with being more likely to purchase items seen on social media and attend live shopping events.
+This correlates with being more likely to purchase items seen on social media.

 Saving time & money

-are the 2 main perceived benefits of online shopping.
+are the two main perceived benefits of online shopping.

 Better social interaction & service

-are the 2 main perceived benefits of in-store shopping.
+are the two main perceived benefits of in-store shopping.

 Bridging the gap between the digital and in-store shopping experience.